 About thymoma and thymic carcinoma

-The thymus contains two main types of cells:
+The thymus contains 2 main types of cells:

 Epithelial cells.
-Thymic epithelial cells are the cells that line the thymus.
+Thymic epithelial cells line the thymus.
 This is where thymoma and thymic carcinoma start.

 Rarely, another type of tumor called a carcinoid tumor can develop in the thymus.